 Stipends for Duke GME trainees can be found here:

-Duke and Durham has a lower cost of living than the home cities of most other major academic medical centers.
+Duke and Durham have a lower cost of living than the home cities of most other major academic medical centers.
 Therefore, you can afford a higher standard of living with a comparable stipend.
-To compare COL in Durham with other cities see: 2023 Cost of Living Calculator (bestplaces.net).
+To compare COL in Durham with other cities see: Cost of Living Calculator (bestplaces.net).

 Health Insurance Coverage

-- Eligible after one year of employment and age 21—additional information will be sent to eligible trainees this fall
+- Eligible after one year of employment and age 21

 - Immediate vesting